Dilwale (2015 film): Filming

 Principal photography began on 20 March 2015 with Dhawan in Goa.
-Khan and Kajol first joined the crew for filming in Bulgaria from June 2015.
-Later that month, the first song from the film was shot on Dhawan and Kriti Sanon, in Bulgaria.
+Khan and Kajol first joined the crew for filming in Bulgaria in June 2015.
+Later that month, the first song from the film was shot with Dhawan and Kriti Sanon, in Bulgaria.
 The schedule there was wrapped up by late July.
 In August 2015, a romantic song featuring the lead pair was shot in Iceland.
 The entire team then left for Hyderabad in early September to shoot what was touted to be the final schedule of filming.
 However, the work in Hyderabad was completed by late October, and filming officially came to an end with a brief schedule in Goa, the same location where it was started.
 In December, after the promotions had commenced, another song was shot in haste.
 It featured all four lead actors and had to be played simultaneously with the end-credits.

+Music

+The soundtrack was composed by Pritam, with lyrics written by Amitabh Bhattacharya.
+The background score was composed by Amar Mohile.
+Vocals for Khan were provided by Arijit Singh.